Calhuang/block-it/README.md

 Right now the default filter is "arachnid".
-To change this, edit the js file variable filter.
+To change this, edit the content.js file variable filter.